matiasagado/Groot/README.md

 The current state of this is:

+1. A mock logger service (vector.dev and other ones) push logs to the log-preprocessor.
-1. A mock logger services publishes log lines to the Redis queue.
+2. The log-preprocessor both publishes log lines to the Redis queue and stores them long term in Clickhouse DB.
-2. Redis holds these log lines until the ai-core can consume them.
+3. Redis holds these log lines until the ai-core can consume them.
-3. The AI-Core when logs are available will pop a log off the queue one-by-one, processing each one until fetching the next one.
+4. The AI-Core when logs are available will pop a log off the queue one-by-one, processing each one until fetching the next one.
+5.

 ### What is missing from this repo:

-- After much experimentation we are using [TabbyAPI](https://github.com/theroyallab/tabbyAPI) as the interface to our LLM.
-The engine it is using [ExLLamaV2](https://github.com/turboderp/exllamav2) to run the model.
+- ~~After much experimentation we are using [TabbyAPI](https://github.com/theroyallab/tabbyAPI) as the interface to our LLM.
+The engine it is using [ExLLamaV2](https://github.com/turboderp/exllamav2) to run the model.~~
-- The model we are using is a quantized version of Mixtral-instruct-8x7B.
-The model is on Huggingface as [Mixtral-8x7B-instruct-exl2](huggingface.co/turboderp/Mixtral-8x7B-instruct-exl2).
-It fits on the 2x RTX 3090 GPUs we have on MonsterMax.
+- The LLM backends as they don't belong in here.
+We are using Ollama and Mozilla Ocho llamafile which are both open source model running backends that expose an OpenAI Compatible API.
 - A lot of the https://vector.dev configurations are not checked in here.
 There has been a lot of work done on those transformations.

 - Currently the database output needs to be built out.
 I'll update this when I complete that.